Bishop Ryan Catholic Secondary School

-Bishop Ryan Catholic Secondary School is a Catholic secondary school located in Hannon, Ontario.
+Bishop Ryan Catholic Secondary School is a Catholic secondary school located in Hamilton, Ontario.
 It was founded in 1958 and is under the authority of the Hamilton-Wentworth Catholic District School Board.

 History

 Although construction began the year before, Bishop Ryan Catholic Secondary School was officially opened on April 16, 1959, by Joseph Francis Ryan, then Bishop of Hamilton.
 At that time, the school was located on Queenston Road.

 On February 4, 1991, the students and staff started the second semester in the new location, a former public elementary school, on Albright Road.
 The old building on Queenston Road was demolished; a housing community called Ryan's Walk now occupies the land.

 A third Bishop Ryan Catholic Secondary School building opened in January 2014 after delays in construction during late 2013.
-The 73-hectare site is at 1824 Rymal Road East and Dakota Boulevard in the community of Hannon.
+The 73-hectare site is at 1824 Rymal Road East and Dakota Boulevard in the community of Hannon in Hamilton, Ontario.
 The school was designed by Svedas Architects Inc. and was built by Tambro Construction.
 In September 2015, the Hamilton-Wentworth Catholic District School Board transferred the site of the former school building on Albright Road to Ridgecrest Estates Inc. The building has since been demolished and condominiums have been constructed on the site.

 The school is currently headed by principal Michael Lawlor.

 Enrollment

 In 2017, just four years after the new building opened, the total headcount at Bishop Ryan was 1,753 students.
 The yearly student growth had increased by 15 percent over the past two years, meaning there was around an additional 263 new students entering.
-As of 2020, the Ministry of Education lists Bishop Ryan's enrollment as 2,165.
+As of 2022, the Ministry of Education lists Bishop Ryan's enrollment as 2,165.